 Certificate Programs in Property Maintenance

 Certificate programs provide hands-on training in property maintenance and may be completed in 1-2 years.
-Some programs include both residential and commercial building maintenance skill-building.
+Some programs allow students to develop skills in both residential and commercial building maintenance.
 Many property maintenance certificate programs offer training in wiring, plumbing and carpentry and may also teach computer, math or communication skills.

 Coursework may cover current industry standards and basic troubleshooting methods.
 Some programs may offer internships or self-paced course completion options.
 Courses can include: